Frequently Asked Questions

 Just make sure they are in a safe, private, and confidential space.
 I will not hold sessions when a client is driving or with other people in the room.

 • Your level of involvement is based, in part, on your child’s age.
-You will be regularly informed about what we are working on together, but the specifics of our conversations will remain confidential (unless there is a safety concern).
+If your child is under 18 years old, you will be regularly informed about what we are working on together, but the specifics of our conversations will remain confidential (unless there is a safety concern).

-It is fair to expect that you will occasionally be asked to join in sessions.
+It is fair to expect that you will occasionally be asked to engage in a collaboration phone call or join in on a session.
 We can discuss these details as we begin working together.

-Typically, teens who come in weekly start to see positive changes as soon as the first month and might expect to graduate from services within 3-6 months.
-Others may prefer to update their goals as they achieve them and keep working together for longer periods of time.
-The key to getting the best results in therapy is regular attendance and active participation.
+While it is understandable to want quick results, therapy isn't about fixing things overnight.
+It's a process, and even small progress is important.
+Teens who attend weekly sessions typically start to see positive changes within the first month and may graduate from services within 6 months.
+However, some teens prefer to update their goals as they achieve them and continue working together for longer periods of time.
+The key to getting the best results is regular attendance and active participation.

 • I am an Out-Of Network (OON) provider.
-I do not accept insurance at this time.
+I do not accept insurance.

-Please check with your insurance to see if you have Out of Network Benefits, I can provide you with a summary of services (i.e. a Superbill) to submit to your insurance company for possible coverage or reimbursement.
+Please check with your insurance to see if you have Out of Network Benefits, I can provide you with a summary of services (Superbill) to submit to your insurance company for possible coverage or reimbursement.
 Most insurance plans cover 60%-80%.
 That being said, I cannot guarantee reimbursement of therapy fees.

 Questions to Ask Your Insurance Provider